-In 1995, AFS-USA, with funding from the DeWitt Wallace Fund, launched a Diversity Initiative scholarship targeting youth in urban areas to reduce the cost barriers of participating in a study abroad exchange.
-In 2007, the scholarship program was renamed Faces of America (FOA).
-Today, Faces of America works in collaboration with a consortium of community based organizations (CBO) to identify promising young scholars for life changing exchange opportunities.
-Since the launch of our diversity scholarship programs students have participated on AFS programs to more than 25 countries.
+In 1995, AFS-USA, with funding from the DeWitt Wallace Fund, launched a diversity scholarship initiative targeting youth in urban areas.
+The goal was to reduce the cost barriers to participating in a life-changing high school study abroad program.
+In 2007, the scholarship initiative was renamed Faces of America (FOA).
+Today, FoA works with a consortium of community-based organizations (CBOs) to identify promising young scholars for educational opportunities abroad.
+Since the launch of our diversity scholarship programs students have participated in AFS programs to more than 25 countries.

 Your financial support gives low-income high school students the opportunities they need to transform their lives, achieve their own potential, and create change as role models and leaders in their communities.